By Cathy Eck

 Letting go is NOT a belief system; it’s an exit program (made up of a couple beliefs) that we insert into our OWN false mind in order to escape all other man-made belief systems.
 All beliefs systems are man made.
 We aren’t born with beliefs; we learn them.

 Imagine that you bought a computer, and then you bought a bunch of programs.
 Once you installed the programs, you had no way to get them off.
 You could not delete files or even viruses.
 If it got into your computer’s hard drive, you were stuck with it.
 You’d end up with a lot of conflicting programs, things you don’t use, and no space.
 You’d be frustrated and upset all the time.
 That’s the problem with our minds.
 Lots of people teach ways to add new beliefs or change thoughts, but no one told us how to eliminate thoughts or beliefs that we don’t want.
-So we end up holding on to beliefs that we don’t want.
+So we end up holding on to beliefs that we don’t want or need.

 We only want to live forever as the creative True Self, or what is known in the Bible as “the image and likeness of God.”
 The God of Freedom is the creative principal, which we all have within.
 As a True Self, we can reinvent ourselves over and over again…death loses its attraction.
 I know that sounds odd, but death becomes attractive when we’re stuck in belief systems.
 We want the pain, suffering, and boredom to end.
 We’d choose death if we weren’t so afraid of it.
 But initiation says that we don’t have to die to achieve that creative end, we can let go of our belief systems.
 We can free ourselves from the suffering and bondage of the illusion.